Even though Super Bowl parties are filled with all sorts of appetizers and salty snacks, sometimes people want a sweet treat as well.

 - 1 tsp baking powder

 - 1 tsp salt

 - food colouring paste blue, red, brown

-- In a stand mixer cream together the butter and sugar until smooth.
+- In a stand mixer cream together the butter, sugar, egg and vanilla until smooth.

 - With the mixer on low, slowly beat in the baking powder, salt and flour.
 Add a bit of flour at a time, letting it mix in with the butter and sugar, before adding more.